-Thomas Merton quotes 19th-century Dutch historian Johan Huizinga as saying: “There is not a more dangerous tendency in history than that of representing the past as if it were a rational whole and dictated by clearly defined interest,” (In Merton, A Year with Thomas Merton, Kindle Locations 2389-2390)
+But truthfully, the "good old days" had their problems too.
+19th-century Dutch historian Johan Huizinga said “there is not a more dangerous tendency in history than that of representing the past as if it were a rational whole and dictated by clearly defined interest.”

 In the glorification of the past the past gets distorted.
-The person who glorifies the past lives an illusory life rooted in falsehood.
+The person who glorifies their past lives an illusory life rooted in falsehood.

 As for me, I find myself rarely (if ever) wanting to go back to the past.
 It's true that I have good memories.
 I sometimes think of Linda and I, living in East Lansing, with our two little boys.
 We did not have a lot of money (that was hard).
 We did have one another (that was good).
 Sometimes I think of those days, but I never want to go back and do them again.
 My desire is not to recapitulate the past.